Upper Eyelid Surgery Consultation

 Asians typically require a more aggressive fat removal.
 With them, almost all the fat is removed to achieve the desired result.

 - Sagging Lateral Canthus

 This is one problem that many plastic surgeons fail to recognize and treat.
-Dr. Cruise began elevating the lateral canthus early is his career and noticed such an elegant result that he began performing it routinely.
+Joseph T Cruise, MD began elevating the lateral canthus early is his career and noticed such an elegant result that he began performing it routinely.

 38-year-old female with descended lateral canthus and lateral eyebrow

 He found that it is especially useful on patients with lax lower eyelids or patients with a downward tilt of the eye.
 In youth, the lateral canthus is 2-3mm higher than the medial canthus.
 This is exemplified in the picture of the ideal eyelid above.
 As we age, this elevation is lost resulting in what many call a hound dog appearance.

 Below is an anatomic depiction of the descent of the lateral canthus.